ansible/ansible-documentation/docs/docsite/rst/community/steering/community_steering_committee.rst

   Participation in the Community Working Group meetings is optional for Committee members.
 Decisions on `community topics <https://forum.ansible.com/tags/c/project/7/community-wg>`_ are made asynchronously in the topics themselves.

-The meeting minutes can be found at the `fedora meetbot site <https://meetbot.fedoraproject.org/sresults/?group_id=ansible-community&type=channel>`_ after every meeting.